ehsanul/ehsanul.com/content/blog/brick.md

     TODO case3 knn

 That's a TODOx improvement!
 Note that this averaging of actual costs will not result in an admissible heuristic.
-But admissibility is really only a hard requirement for optimality, which we have already given up through all the discretization we did earlier in the process.
-If we're willing to give up more optimality for performance, we can even scale the cost from the heuristic function, which is clearly inadmissible!
-With a very accurate heuristic function such as the one we have, we still get a reasonable result.
+But admissibility is only a hard requirement for optimality, which we have already given up through all the discretization we did earlier in the process.
+If we're willing to give up more optimality for performance, we can even scale the heuristic function's cost.
+With a very accurate heuristic function such as the one we have, we still get a good result.

 Here's the result of a TODO scaling factor on the kNN heuristic: